Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Industry & Commerce.
 In addition, it is included in the Rural Electrification 💡 series list.
 A significant historical date for this entry is February 23, 1934.

 Location.
 34° 14.915′ N, 88° 59.943′ W. Marker is in Pontotoc, Mississippi, in Pontotoc County.
-Marker is at the intersection of South Main Street and East Jefferson Street, on the right when traveling north on South Main Street.
+It is at the intersection of South Main Street and East Jefferson Street, on the right when traveling north on South Main Street.
 Touch for map.
 Marker is at or near this postal address: 12 S Main St, Pontotoc MS 38863, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Pontotoc Creek Treaty (about 300 feet away, measured in a direct line); Pontotoc County Blues (about 400 feet away); Pontotoc County Confederate Monument
+At least 8 other markers are within walking distance of this marker: Pontotoc Creek Treaty (about 300 feet away, measured in a direct line); Pontotoc County Blues (about 400 feet away); Pontotoc County Confederate Monument

 Paid Advertisement